 If you can’t stand iOS 12.3.1’s performance on your phone or tablet, you can try downgrading to the previous version of iOS 12.
 It might help.

 You can’t downgrade to anything older than iOS 12.3.
-Apple recently closed up the iOS 12.2 downgrade path.
+Apple has closed up the iOS 12.2 downgrade path.

 iOS 12.3.1 Update: What’s New

 The iOS 12.3.1 update is a small release and it carries a few fixes for issues with the Messages app and VoLTE calls.
 Here’s the full change log:

 - Fixes an issue that could prevent making or receiving VoLTE calls.

 - Fixes issues in Messages that could cause messages from unknown senders to appear in your conversation list even though Filter Unknown Senders is enabled.

 - Fixes an issue that could prevent the Report Junk link from appearing in Messages threads from unknown senders.